 Students will engage in an investigation of the concept of "La Dolce Vita" or "The Sweet Life" in Italian.
-They will expand their knowledge of vocabulary and grammar to exchange and compare ideas and experiences about their own and others' personal world.
-In particular, they will participate in a range of speaking, listening, reading and writing activities to demonstrate their understanding of the Italian language and culture.
+At its core, La Dolce Vita is about finding joy in the present and recognising the importance of family, friends and pastimes.
+Students will expand their knowledge of vocabulary and grammar to exchange and compare ideas and experiences about their own and others' personal world.
+They will participate in a range of speaking, listening, reading and writing activities to demonstrate their understanding of the Italian language and culture.